Return to grain licensing program main menu

 Grain license holders must submit financial statements to the MDA once per licensing year with a deadline of June 30th each year.

-- a statement of the dollar amount of grain purchased in the previous fiscal year of the grain buyer.
-(This is not typically included in standard financials, please work with your certified public accountant to ensure your financials meet this requirement.)
+• a statement of the dollar amount of grain purchased in the previous fiscal year of the grain buyer.

-- a report of the financial statement that is prepared by a certified public accountant or in accordance with standards established by the American Institute of Certified Public Accountants.
+• a report of the financial statement that is prepared by a certified public accountant or in accordance with standards established by the American Institute of Certified Public Accountants or similar international standards;

-- a certification that the financial statement accurately reflects the financial condition of the licensee for the period specified in the statement.
+• a certification that the financial statement accurately reflects the financial condition for the period specified in the statement signed by your CEO, their designee, and all governing board members, where applicable.

-Financials must be either reviewed or audited depending on the amount of grain you purchase annually.
+The type of financial you must submit depends on the amount of grain you purchase annually.

-- $7.5 million or more: The financial statements must be audited by a certified public accountant.
+• $17.5 million and above: The financial statements must be audited by a CPA and include an opinion statement.

 Exemption